The Top 19 Essential Legal Documents for Startups in 2024

 For example, you or one of the founders may choose to leave the startup or a new member may be brought on board.
 This agreement will set up these arrangements in advance and make it easier for everyone to transition when the time comes.

 Here’s another scenario.
 As you or your co-founders get older, you’ll want to retire.
-If you have an heir, you may want to hand over your company on to them.
+If you have an heir, you may want to hand over your company to them.

 A buy/sell agreement will come in handy in these situations by helping you determine: